Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-These clues are highly effective at misdirecting to 'Action' by focusing on 'villains with amazing strength and power' and 'car chases, explosions, and fight scenes'.
-They are completely unrelated to 'Thriller' and avoid any overlap with the correct answer.
+These clues are excellent.
+'Jump scares and intense sound design' strongly points to Horror and is completely unrelated to Sci-Fi.
+'Mythical creatures, magic spells, and epic quests' clearly directs towards Fantasy and away from Sci-Fi.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices